 What is the perspective?

-The longer you wait to receive treatment, the more severe and serious your infection may be.
-Untreated pneumonia can be life threatening.
+The longer you wait to receive treatment, the more severe your infection.
+Untreated pneumonia can be life-threatening.

-Other causes of rales, such as pulmonary edema and interstitial lung disease, may require long-term treatment and hospitalization at some point.
+Other causes of rales, such as pulmonary edema and interstitial lung disease, may require long-term treatment and hospitalization.

 These conditions can often be controlled and slowed down with medications and changes in lifestyle.

 It is also essential to address the causes of the disease.
 The sooner the treatment begins, the better your prospects will be.
 Contact your doctor at the first signs of lung infection or lung disease.